 Visible remains of the airfield are restricted to mainly perimeter track, but remnants can be found with a little effort.
 In the woods to the east of the tower, buried in amongst the undergrowth, are the remains of buildings including the Battle Headquarters which would have commanded excellent views across the field in the case of attack.

 The perimeter track has been partially utilised and turned into road, from which larger sections can be seen.
-Admin blocks, stores and other buildings are now engulfed by trees and vegetation and all very much on private land.
+A number of admin blocks, stores and a range of accommodation buildings are now engulfed by trees and vegetation but still survive and are all very much on private land.

 RAF Hardwick (Station 104)